ldrummond/capstone-2019/README.md

 *Emergence* was created as a senior capstone project for the Washington University in St. Louis Communication Design Program, and was designed and developed by Lucas Drummond.
 See more of my work at http://lucasbuilds.site

 ***
-***

 ## Research

-This project began with extensive research into emergence systems.
-Further reading into research and examples show the breadth of emergence in our world!

 ##### Related Terms